-Brian Watt Business and Economics Reporter
+Brian Watt Business Reporter

-Brian Watt is KPCC’s lead Business and Economics Reporter.
+Brian Watt covers working and entrepreneurship for KPCC.
 He joined the KPCC news team in 2007.
 Prior to that, he worked as a producer at "Marketplace," where he filed a number of his own stories and even filled in some mornings as host.

 Stories by Brian Watt

 Los Angeles is considered the wage theft capitol of the country.
 Labor leaders say they want to change that in the coming year.